Grace Church School

 About Grace Church School

-Today Grace Church School has 160 children participating in an early education program noted for its emphasis on the whole child.
-In addition, we offer two programs for children who are not yet old enough for preschool—a “Music Time” program and “Together Time” classes.
+Grace Church School is the oldest preschool in Brooklyn.
+Twelve parish mothers who believed that children from different families could learn from one another in a playful and nurturing environment founded the school in 1928.
+Today Grace Church School has about 130 children participating in an early education pre-school program noted for its emphasis on the whole child.
+In addition, we offer a non-separation Together Time program for children who are not yet old enough for preschool.

 Philosophy